ivoyager/ivoyager-changelogs/README.md

 ### API breaking changes
 * Removed VoyagerCamera "processed" signal.
+* Changed signature & return value for SaverLoader.debug_log() function.
+This is a fix for the free-standing Procedural Saver/Loader 1.1 in the Godot Asset Library.

 ### 3.2 compatibility fixes
 * Fixed GUI widgets to work with 3.2 button signal changes.
 (Not compatible with Godot 3.1.2!)